-While I am always on the lookout for good nettle recipes, I keep coming back to this one.
-I first made nettle pasta in 2010, and it has become one of my favorite dishes for early springtime.
-(All of you in the rest of the country, where snow and ice reign in February, go ahead and flip me the bird now.
-Get it over with.)
+While I am always on the lookout for good nettle recipes, I keep coming back to nettle pasta.
+I first made this pretty green pasta in 2010, and it has become one of my favorite dishes for early springtime.

 This particular nettle pasta is called strettine.
 It is a springtime favorite in Emilia Romagna, which is north of Rome and lies in the agricultural heartland of the peninsula; this is where you get that amazing parmigiano cheese and bolognese sauce we all love.

 Strettine is a flat, narrow pasta enriched with eggs and chopped nettles — young nettles are loaded with vitamins and act as a spring tonic after eating so much heavy food all winter.
 Spinach is a good substitute.